KSP-KOS/KOS/doc/source/math/basic.rst

-    Whenever you call ``RANDOMSEED(key, seed)``, it starts a new random number sequence using the integer seed you give it, and names that sequence with a string key you can use later to retrive values from that random number sequence.
+    Whenever you call ``RANDOMSEED(key, seed)``, it starts a new random number sequence using the integer seed you give it, and names that sequence with a string key you can use later to retrieve values from that random number sequence.

     Example::